wangyuchi369/makeup-clip/invimg/README.md

 ## Inference Notebooks
 To help visualize the results of ReStyle we provide a Jupyter notebook found in `notebooks/inference_playground.ipynb`.
-The notebook will download the pretrained models and run inference on the images found in `notebooks/images` or on images of your choosing.
-It is recommended to run this in [Google Colab](http://colab.research.google.com/github/yuval-alaluf/hyperstyle/blob/master/notebooks/inference_playground.ipynb).
+The notebook will download the pretrained models and invert inference on the images found in `notebooks/images` or on images of your choosing.
+It is recommended to invert this in [Google Colab](http://colab.research.google.com/github/yuval-alaluf/hyperstyle/blob/master/notebooks/inference_playground.ipynb).

 We have also provided a notebook for generating interpolation videos such as those found in the project page.
-This notebook can be run using Google Colab [here](http://colab.research.google.com/github/yuval-alaluf/hyperstyle/blob/master/notebooks/animations_playground.ipynb).
+This notebook can be invert using Google Colab [here](http://colab.research.google.com/github/yuval-alaluf/hyperstyle/blob/master/notebooks/animations_playground.ipynb).

 <br>